matteobarbera/mavlab_wiki_fork/tutorials-flashBLHeli.md

 Connect the Arduino Nano Stick, Esc, and the Power supply as shown in the figures below.
 Ensure the Arduino is flashed with a 4-way interface firmware.
 In case you need to initial flash/re- flash an Arduino Nano board.
 Refer to Section” Create a NANO Stick for Flashing ESC”.
  - The flashing of ESC requires 3 wires and is done over a C2 interface.
-Here the wires will be marked in '''Black, Red, and White circles'''.
+Here the wires will be marked in **Black, Red, and White circles**.
 Here, the Red and White lines indicate the signal lines and not Voltage supply line(V+), Black indicates ground.
  - The ESC can be powered externally, or from the 3.3V pin of the Arduino board (DO NOT CONNECT IT TO VIN = 5V !!!).
  - The Below figures show the pin configurations on the ESC and Arduino board along with the Circuit Diagram.